Sckarge/new_git/README.md

     git diff master
 10. pull - Used to pull a branch from github to local.
 This can be done after some changes have been made to that branch that we need to make in our local.
     git pull (after upstream has been set)

+##Merge

+When we merging two branches, we may have some merge conflicts, these need to be resolved manually.